flutter/website/src/docs/deployment/ios.md

 ## Add an app icon

 When a new Flutter app is created, a placeholder icon set is created.
-In this step, you'll replace these placeholder icons with your app's icons:
+This step covers replacing these placeholder icons with your app's icons:

 1. Review the [iOS App Icon][appicon] guidelines.